Skip to Content

 Reputation: shared data enhances research visibility and increases citations

-Compliance support: complies with ethical codes, data protection laws, journal requirements, funder policies.
+Compliance support: comply with ethical codes, data protection laws, journal requirements, funder policies.

 Poor management can lead to catastrophes like the loss of data, or the violation of people’s privacy.